axel883/windows-ai-docs/docs/convert-model-winmltools.md

 If the original Core ML model outputs an image, manually convert ONNX's floating-point output tensors back into images.
 There are two basic steps.
 The first step is to truncate values greater than 255 to 255 and change all negative values to 0.
 The second step is to round all pixel values to integers (by adding 0.5 and then truncating the decimals).
 The output channel order (e.g., RGB or BGR) is indicated in the Core ML model.
 To generate proper image output, we may need to transpose or shuffle to recover the desired format.

 Here we consider a Core ML model, FNS-Candy, downloaded from [GitHub](https://github.com/likedan/Awesome-CoreML-Models), as a concrete conversion example to demonstrate the difference between ONNX and Core ML formats.
-Note that all the subsequent commands are executed in a python environment.
+Note that all the subsequent commands are executed in a Python environment.

 First, we load the Core ML model and examine its input and output formats.